 Most tours depart from Puerto Princesa.
 If you are staying at a hotel, then they should be able to book them for you.

-When we arrived at the airport, there were a number of traders offering deals to the river, but we found it was cheaper booking through our hotel.
+When we arrived at the airport, there were a number of traders offering deals to the river, but we found it was cheaper to book through our hotel.

 If you are staying in Sabang, you will be able to get a deal from one of the local traders there.